Early Years Foundation Stage (EYFS)

 - To ensure that all children feel secure and valued.

-- To provide a broad and balanced curriculum by well planned activities and lessons covering the six areas of learning of the Foundation Stage.
+- To provide a broad and balanced curriculum by well planned activities and lessons covering the 7 areas of learning of the Early Years Foundation Stage.

 - To provide a rich and varied indoor and outdoor learning environment